BEST CYCLING BIB SHORTS

 You can get a lot out of bib shorts that are good all-arounders.
 These Rapha Pro Team Bib Shorts II also seem like they’ll last a long time based on the many washes they’ve now come through unfazed.

-That said, it’s hard to get behind paying more for these US$290/£195 Rapha bib shorts whose performance doesn’t excel in any area unless you are one of the many fans of Rapha.
-If that’s you, these cycling bib shorts will be a good complement to your other Rapha kit.
-You can pick them up at Competitive Cyclist or Rapha.
+That said, it’s hard to get behind paying more for these US$290/£195/€?270 Rapha bib shorts whose performance doesn’t excel in any area unless you are one of the many fans of Rapha.
+If that’s you, these cycling bib shorts will complement your other Rapha kit.
+You can pick them up at Competitive Cyclist and Sigma Sports.

 GIORDANA FR-C PRO – A RELAXED FIT FOR THOSE THAT PREFER IT

 Choosing between bib shorts that are the right cut for you – hip width, waist height, leg length – is always the best place to start.
-Once you’ve narrowed your options to those with the right cut, you can pick between those that give you the fit you want, for example, how much leg compression, strap tension. and material stretch you prefer at a price you’re willing to pay.
+Once you’ve narrowed your options to those with the right cut, you can pick between those that give you the fit you want, for example, how much leg compression and strap tension. and material stretch you prefer at a price you’re willing to pay.

 While I think most enthusiasts want a more supportive fit, I get that there is a place for looser-fitting bib shorts for some of us.
 If that’s you and you are a bigger rider than most, the Giordana FR-C Pro is a bib short worth considering.